Skip to main content

 Baseline method: Number of documented "person you have to ask" or "thing you have to check" items.

-Target: Eliminate or systematize top 3 hidden dependencies.
+Target: Eliminate or systematize the top 3 hidden dependencies.

 Measurement frequency: Monthly.